barnabwhy/lzham-alpha-sys/README.md

 ## Features

-The crate has the following three features:
+The crate has the following features:

 - `generate_bindings`: Generates the bindings again (uses [`bindgen`])